veighnsche/modeld-go-1/README.md

 - Client disconnects during `POST /infer` will cancel the in-flight generation promptly.
 - Graceful shutdown (SIGINT/SIGTERM) cancels in-flight and queued requests by propagating a base HTTP context through handlers.

+Request requirements:

+- `POST /infer` requires `Content-Type: application/json`.
+- Request body is limited to ~1MiB for MVP to protect the server.
+Large prompts should be handled via files or future endpoints.

 Example run:

 ```bash